NMSU-DGD/nmsu-dgd.github.io/2020-3/index.md

 # 2020 - Fall
 ## [Game Portfolio for NMSU Digital Game Design](/../index.md)

-Projects are organized by team (plus an example project from Prof. Toups, who has not completed the logo assignment yet!).
-Each team has the animated gif of their logo, with links to each game's page.
+Projects are organized by team.
+Each team has the animated gif of their logo, and a series of games below, each with a gif preview and links to versions of the game.

 ## Contents
 - [PIxL Lab](#pixl-lab---z-toups)